-- Provide services to approximately 68,878 users through county health departments and subcontractors, including 20,240 users aged 19 and younger. - Increase the number of family planning waiver clients served by .5%. - Increase the number of males receiving family planning services by 5% through special initiatives. - Reduce the percent of teen mothers pregnant with their second child to 22%. - Reduce the percent of births to girls less than 15 years of age to 2.1%. - Reduce the pregnancy rate among non-white girls age 15-19 to 93.4 per 100,000 population.
+- Provide services to approximately 62,000 users through county health departments and subcontractors, including 18,600 users aged 19 and younger. - Serve at least 11,124 clients through the Medicaid family planning waiver program. - Increase the number of males receiving family planning services by 3%. - Reduce the percent of teen mothers pregnant with their second child to 27.2%. - Reduce the percent of births to girls less than 15 years of age to 1.7%. - Reduce the pregnancy rate among non-white girls age 15-19 to 99.3 per 100,000 population.